fangzheng81/bezier_curve/README.md

 - Class of control point Container is built on top of Eigen Matrix; but can possibly be replaced with user-defined Point Container Class (which is quite a tedious task if starting from 0).

 ## Dependencies ##
-- [Eigen](http://eigen.tuxfamily.org)(**Current build with cmake was tested on Ubuntu 18.04.
-Build on lower version of Ubuntu OS might require modification of CMake to find Eigen OR manually build latest Eigen from source.**)
+- [Eigen](http://eigen.tuxfamily.org) : **Current build with cmake was tested on Ubuntu 18.04.
+Build on lower version of Ubuntu OS might require modification of CMake to find Eigen OR manually build latest Eigen from source.**
+- [Doxygen](http://www.doxygen.nl/index.html) : Only used for building documentations.
+The lack of doxygen does not affect the building of this library.

 ## How to Build ##
 ```bash